martintrojer/martintrojer.github.com/content/post/2012-07-03-some-thoughts-on-logging.md

 title: Some thoughts on logging
 ---

-Have you ever tried to log from multi threaded program?
-Have you tried to make sense of the log output which multiple subsystems were logging to?
+Have you ever tried to log from a multi-threaded program?
+Have you tried to make sense of log output when multiple subsystems were logging to it?
 Have you tried to do average latency calculations based on that log file?

-If you reading this blog, I am guessing you answered yes to a couple of the questions above.
+If you're reading this blog, I'm guessing you answered yes to a couple of the questions above.

-There are multiple problems here; multiple producers (race conditions), out-of-order logs, conflated subsystem in the same logs etc. You gotta put a lot of effort into you log post-processor to make any sense at all of the data, decorating it with various metadata to make it at all possible.
+There are multiple problems here: multiple producers (race conditions), out-of-order logs, conflated subsystems in the same logs, etc. You have to put a lot of effort into your log post-processor to make any sense of the data, decorating it with various metadata to make it possible at all.

-In this post I point out a few ways you can use Clojure (both the language and it's general ethos) to overcome these problems.
-The solutions here are primarily tailored to "pipeline systems" where you want to find time consuming bottle-necks and produce latency reports etc. For simplicity, this is in-process logging, where all the parts (threads) can share a log resource and tick timer etc.
+In this post, I point out a few ways you can use Clojure (both the language and its general ethos) to overcome these problems.
+The solutions here are primarily tailored to "pipeline systems" where you want to find time-consuming bottlenecks and produce latency reports, etc. For simplicity, this is in-process logging, where all the parts (threads) can share a log resource and tick timer, etc.

 TL;DR [the complete code snippet](https://gist.github.com/3041849).

 ### Agents
-First off, the race conditions; if the log is simply a file, or a in-memory data structure, you have to somehow serialise the "emit" calls.
+First off, the race conditions; if the log is simply a file, or a in-memory data structure, you have to somehow serialize the "emit" calls.
 Conventional wisdom would have you put the emit call in a critical section, but this is a) ugly b) can introduce deadlocks c) can effect the system under stress.
 We want to post a log entry using a lock free, asynchronous mechanism, that's why we have agents in Clojure;

 ```clojure
 (def log (agent []))